 The roti canai was delicious dipped in the vegetable dalcha when we ate the spoils at the end.
-Another favourite part for me was learning how to serve the nasi lemak, including how to package it up in paper the traditional way.
+Another favourite part for me was learning how to serve the nasi lemak, by packaging it up in paper the traditional way.
 Needless to say, it required coordination and I wasn’t very good at it.

-To make nasi lemak you have to squish the rice together in a cup, then place it on the paper, adding cucumber, fried peanuts, the sambal and the fried tofu to the top but mine fell apart as you can see.
+To make nasi lemak you have to squish the rice together in a cup, then place it on the paper, adding cucumber, fried peanuts, the sambal and the fried tofu on top.
+Sadly, mine fell apart as you can see.
 It still tasted great though!

-Another quite difficult thing to master was the sugar glaze of the sweet potato donuts as you have to boil sugar and water together in a pan then toss them in with it.
+Another quite difficult thing to master was the sugar glaze of the sweet potato donuts.
+To make them you boil sugar and water together in a pan then toss them in with it.
 This is tricky because the donuts are quite soft and it is hard to fold them in with the sugar without breaking them.
 There’s definitely an art to it.

-I learnt so much from this class, and I left feeling confident that I could recreate most of them all once I’m back in the UK, but I would need to practise a lot of the skills.
-Malaysian food is probably the hardest to master from all the Asian cooking courses I’ve taken but its some of the most interesting dishes to make.
+I learnt so much from this class, and I left feeling confident that I could recreate most of them all once I’m back in the UK and I would need to practise a lot of the skills.
+Malaysian food is probably the hardest to master from all the Asian cooking courses I’ve taken but they were some of the most interesting dishes to make.

 I loved the fact that it was a challenge and Nazlina had loads of handy hints and tricks that I’ve never heard before.
 Penang is truly food paradise and I took some back for my boyfriend and he loved it too.
 So double thumbs up!